ike-private/DevOps-Unit-8-Workshop/workshop_instructions_azure_functions.md

 > `<STORAGE_NAME>` should be the name of the Storage Account you just created.
 Replace `<APP_NAME>` with a name that is unique across all of Azure (as this application will be hosted at `<APP_NAME>.azurewebsites.net`).
 For example you could use your initials plus today's date e.g. `abc-01-01-1900-functions`.
 It must also differ from the app name you used in Part 1.
 If you get a "usage error", check that the directory you are in (or any parent directory) doesn't already contain a `.azure/config` file.

+> (If using ACG): You may need to delete the App Service (& Service Plan) from Part 1 in order to be able to create the Azure Function App (as it also runs on an App Service Plan behind the scenes).

 Now that we have all the resources that we need, we can deploy to Azure.

 ```